Spreadsheets

 This split is deliberate:

-• Sandboxed runtime — no filesystem access, no network, no imports.
-The agent's script can only manipulate wb.
+• Sandboxed TypeScript/JavaScript for exec — no filesystem access, no network, no imports.
+The script can only manipulate the open workbook through wb.

 The four engines, one entry point